Joliet Public Schools District 86

 Joliet Public Schools District 86 is an elementary and middle school district headquartered in Joliet, Illinois.

+The district includes central portions of Joliet, as well as Ingalls Park and Ridgewood and portions of Preston Heights and Rockdale.

 In 2009, almost 63% of the district's students were classified as low income, compared to 23.4% of Will County students overall.

 The district feeds into Joliet Township High School District 204.